metheos/OnStarJS/README.md

 Default Value: 6

-When `checkRequestStatus` is true, this is how often status check requests will be made
+When `checkRequestStatus` is true, this is how often status check requests will be made (in seconds)

 </details>
 <details>
 <summary>requestPollingTimeoutSeconds</summary>

-Default Value: 60
+Default Value: 90

-When `checkRequestStatus` is true, this is how long a request will make subsequent status check requests before timing out.
+When `checkRequestStatus` is true, this is how long a request will make subsequent status check requests before timing out (in seconds)

 </details>